joshapeterson/My-Portfolio/README.md

 for spreading misinformation related to the pandemic.
 The need for misinformation detection models and methods was and is necessary to combat this misinformation spread.
 The purpose of this research is to develop models that are able to detect misinformation on social media platforms.
-In addition to detecting misinformation, we also explore methods for determining the intent of that misinformation so the maliciousness and severity of the detected misinformation can be better understood.
+In addition to detecting misinformation, methods for determining the intent of that misinformation are explored so the maliciousness and severity of the detected misinformation can be better understood.
 This natural language processing task will employ both machine learning and deep learning based models and methods as well as exploring the use of zero-shot classification methods to determine intentionality.
 Through this research,